leeprevost/OrdinalClassifier/README.md

 one for each of the original attribute's first K-1 values.
 The ith binary attribute represents the test A* > Vi.

-Initial and prelminary testing does seem to show improved classifiction results as measured by precision and f1 scores.
+Initial and prelminary testing does seem to show improved classification results as measured by precision and f1 scores.
 Also, as raised by Muhammad and Chistopher Coffee on Muhammad's medium post, there was inital concern about binary probabilities not summing to 1.
 For this, I used the same method Sklearn uses in the OnevsRest classifier which normalizes the binary predict_prob to 1